 We award two distinct four-year mathematics and science fellowships: one for teachers who are early in their careers and who show extraordinary promise and another for experienced, accomplished teachers.
 All teachers who receive an MƒA fellowship join a city-wide STEM community of critical thinkers, collaborative learners, and acclaimed experts.
 We advocate for teachers to be respected and trusted as professionals and to have access to a meaningful professional community where their voices are prominent.
 We believe MfA is changing the way we think about teachers and teaching in America.
 Our goal is to improve retention nationally by establishing a network of independent programs modeled on MƒA that supports communities of accomplished mathematics and science teachers across the country.

-We believe participation in a professional community is critical to sustain teachers in their classroom work – and attending workshops at MƒA is just the beginning.
+We believe participation in a professional community is critical to sustain teachers in their careers – and attending, designing and leading courses at MƒA is just the beginning.

-Throughout each fellowship teachers engage in a wide range of learning opportunities designed by and for our teachers.
-Teachers explore common themes to develop skills and new strategies for reaching all students.
-Our vast network of scientists and mathematicians allow teachers to deepen their content knowledge and make new connections.
-MƒA Master Teachers serve as mentors for MƒA Early Career Teachers so they, too, can grow and make teaching a lifelong career.
-MƒA teachers can access each other through our private online community to pose in-the-moment questions or propose meet-ups for study groups or events.
+Throughout each fellowship, MƒA teachers engage in - and often facilitate - a wide range of learning opportunities and explore common themes to develop skills and new strategies for reaching all students.
+Our vast community of scientists and mathematicians work with our teachers to provide opportunities to deepen content knowledge and make new connections.
+MƒA Master Teachers themselves serve as mentors for MƒA Early Career Teachers so they, too, can grow and make teaching a lifelong career.
+Our teachers can access each other through our private online community to pose in-the-moment questions or propose meet-ups for study groups or events.

-As hard as teachers work, we know play is important too, and MƒA provides many informal opportunities for teachers to get to know each other outside of the classroom.
+As hard as teachers work, we know communities bond through informal collaborations together too.
+MƒA provides many opportunities for teachers to get to know each other outside of the school day as well.
 Playing on our softball team and attending social events, special lectures, and screenings are just a few ways we see teachers immersing themselves in the MƒA community.

 - Professional Learning Teams (PLTs), which are small teams of teachers who meet monthly to collaboratively learn, investigate, and implement best practices.